York Rite: Cryptic Masonry

-In some councils, a Most Excellent Master degree is offered between Select Master and Super Excellent Master, and some jurisdictions do not have the Super Excellent Master degree.
+In some jurisdictions, a Most Excellent Master degree is offered between Select Master and Super Excellent Master, while other jurisdictions do not have the Super Excellent Master degree.

 Knights Templar (Grand Encampment of Knights Templar of the U.S.A.)

 The Knights Templar is the final order joined in the York Rite.
 Unlike other Masonic bodies which only require a belief in a Supreme Being regardless of religion, membership in the Knights Templar is open only to Christian Masons who have completed their Royal Arch and in some jurisdictions their Cryptic Degrees.
 This body is modeled on the historical Knights Templar to carry on the spirit of their organization.
 Throughout history it has been claimed that Freemasonry itself was founded by the Knights Templar or that the Knights Templar took refuge in Freemasonry after their persecution.
 The Grand Encampment of the United States acknowledges the existence of these theories but states that there is no proof to justify such claims.

 A local Knights Templar division is called a Commandery and operates under a state level Grand Commandery as well as The Grand Encampment of the United States.
 This is unique among Masonic bodies as most report to the state level alone.
 The Knights Templar confer three orders, and one passing order as opposed to the standard degree system found elsewhere in Freemasonry: